 Below you will find a range of products which may help to treat oily skin.
 If you are seeking skincare suitable for treating oily and problematic teenage skin, we strongly recommend our Clear Skin range.
 Products which contain highly active ingredients such as Glycolic Acid, are often too strong for very young skins.

 The good news is oily skin types are generally thicker, and therefore more robust, meaning your skin should be slower to show the signs of ageing than other types.

 If you are unsure as to which products might be best suited to help you control your oily skin, please do not hesitate to contact us for assistance.
-We are pleased to offer our customers access to expert advice from our highly trained therapists via live chat, a live online skin consultation, or our consultation card.
+We are pleased to offer our customers access to expert advice from our highly trained therapists via live chat or a live online skin consultation.